Gettyimages 1446957555

 David Wrigley, a GP in north Lancashire and deputy chair of GPC England at the BMA, who attended the meeting, said: ‘Over 10 years of cuts to public services has left general practice on its knees.
 Faced with one of the biggest financial and employment crises ever faced by our profession we're also expected to meet increasing demand with limited resources.

-‘If the Government decides to press on by not covering these increased costs for practices as previous governments have done, then this will lead to difficult decisions for practices forcing us to cut back on the services we provide.'
+‘If the Government decides to press on by not covering these increased costs for practices, which previous governments have done, then this will lead to more difficult decisions for practices and force many to cut back on the services we provide.'

 ‘There is a real risk that if the Government does not take action on this issue then general practice could become like dentistry with NHS dental deserts across the country,' he added.

-‘If the Government is fixing the 'broken NHS' then they must rethink this decision and work with us to immediately reassure GPs of a reimbursement of these added costs which protects practices and allows us to offer the services our patients deserve.’
+‘If the Government is fixing the “broken NHS” then they must rethink this decision and work with us to immediately reassure GPs of additional funding to cover this cost increase, which will protect practices and allows us to offer the services our patients deserve.’

 Katie Bramall Stainer, 12:5, 3:2

-‘We are calling upon yourself and the Treasury, alongside the Department for Health and Social Care, to provide absolute certainty at the earliest opportunity, that GPs, as designated public authorities, will be exempt from the NI employer contribution rises and reimbursed in full for this additional financial burden,’ she wrote.
+‘We are calling upon yourself and the Treasury, alongside the Department for Health and Social Care, to provide absolute certainty at the earliest opportunity, that GPs, as designated public authorities, are [supported] in full for this additional financial burden,’ she wrote.

 GPs have been defined as ‘public authorities’ for 25 years.